-We are a founding member of the Responsible Mica Initiative (RMI), which was established as a multi-stakeholder group.
-Our company held the presidency of the organization in 2019.
+We are also a founding member of the multi-stakeholder group Responsible Mica Initiative (RMI).
+Since 2017, we have held the presidency of the organization.
 The initiative aims to eradicate child labor and unacceptable working conditions in the Indian mica supply chain by joining forces across industries.
-In 2019, we continued to actively support the RMI’s work on its three main goals:

 During the reporting year, we continued to support the RMI’s work, as described below.